-2.1 We provide safe, high-quality drinking water to all our customers
+2.1 We provide safe, high-quality drinking water to all our customers.

-Performance measure 2017-18 target 2018-19 target 2019-20 target 2020-21 target 2021-28 target Whangārei District's four water supply areas have approved Water Safety Plans as determined by a Ministry of Health drinking water assessor.
+Performance measure 2017-18 target 2018-19 target 2019-20 target 2020-21 target 2021-28 target Whangarei District's four water supply areas have approved Water Safety Plans as determined by a Ministry of Health drinking water assessor.
 New 4 4 4 4 Compliance with the 2005 New Zealand Drinking Water Standards' requirements for bacterial monitoring.
 100% 100% 100% 100% 100% Customer's overall satisfaction with the water quality provided by Council as measured in the annual Customer Satisfaction Survey (excludes 'don't knows').
-New ≥95% ≥95% ≥95% ≥95% The extent to which the local authority's drinking water supply complies with: (a) part 4 of the drinking-water standards (bacteria compliance criteria), and (b) part 5 of the drinking-water standards (protozoal compliance criteria).
-Fully complies Fully complies Fully complies Fully complies Fully complies The total number of complaints received by the local authority about any of the following: (a) drinking water clarity (b) drinking water taste (c) drinking water odour (d) drinking water pressure or flow (e) continuity of supply; and (f) the LA's response to any of these issues expressed per 1000 connections to the LA's networked reticulation system. ≤17 ≤17 ≤17 ≤17 ≤17 Where the local authority (LA) attends a callout in response to a fault or unplanned interruption to its networked reticulation system, the following median response times measured: (a) attendance for urgent callouts: from the time the LA received notification to the time service personnel reach the site (b) resolution of urgent callouts: from the time the LA received notification to the time that service personnel confirm resolution of the fault or interruption a) ≤ less than 1hr b) ≤ less than 4hrs c) ≤ less than 12hrs a) ≤ less than 1hr b) ≤ less than 4hrs c) ≤ less than 12hrs a) ≤ less than 1hr b) ≤ less than 4hrs c) ≤ less than 12hrs a) ≤ less than 1hr b) ≤ less than 4hrs c) ≤ less than 12hrs a) ≤ less than 1hr b) ≤ less than 4hrs c) ≤ less than 12hrs (c) attendance for non-urgent callouts: from the time that the LA receives notification to the time that service personnel reach the site; and (d) resolution of non-urgent callouts: from the time that the LA receives notification to the time that d) ≤ less than 24 hrs
+New ≥95% ≥95% ≥95% ≥95% The extent to which the local authority's drinking water supply complies with: (a) part 4 of the drinking-water standards (bacteria compliance criteria) and (b) part 5 of the drinking-water standards (protozoal compliance criteria).
+Fully complies Fully complies Fully complies Fully complies Fully complies The total number of complaints received by the local authority about any of the following: (a) drinking water clarity (b) drinking water taste (c) drinking water odour (d) drinking water pressure or flow (e) continuity of supply; and (f) the LA's response to any of these issues expressed per 1000 connections to the LA's networked reticulation system. ≤17 ≤17 ≤17 ≤17 ≤17 Where the local authority (LA) attends a callout in response to a fault or unplanned interruption to its networked reticulation system, the following median response times measured: (a) attendance for urgent callouts: from the time the LA received notification to the time service personnel reach the site (b) resolution of urgent callouts: from the time the LA received notification to the time that service personnel confirm resolution of the fault or interruption (c) attendance for non-urgent callouts: from the time that service personnel reach the site; and (d) resolution of non-urgent callouts: from the time that service personnel confirm resolution to the time that service personnel confirm resolution of non-urgent callouts: from the time that the LA receives notification to the time that service personnel confirm resolution of the fault or interruption. a) ≤ less than 1hr b) ≤ less than 4hrs c) ≤ less than 12hrs d) ≤ less than 24 hrs a) ≤ less than 1hr b) ≤ less than 4hrs c) ≤ less than 12hrs d) ≤ less than 24 hrs a) ≤ less than 1hr b) ≤ less than 4hrs c) ≤ less than 12hrs d) ≤ less than 24 hrs a) ≤ less than 1hr b) ≤ less than 4hrs c) ≤ less than 12hrs d) ≤ less than 24 hrs a) ≤ less than 1hr b) ≤ less than 4hrs c) ≤ less than 12hrs d) ≤ less than 24 hrs